Program duration: 1.5 years

 Nurseit Niyazbekov, Ph.
 D. Politics

-Assistant Professor, Department of International Relations and Regional Studies/College of Social Sciences
+Assistant Professor, Department of Political Science and International Relations/College of Social Sciences

 More: